andresrinivasan/edgex-rules-possibilities/README.md

 # Options

-See PDF in this repo
+See [the PDF](possibilities-for-rules-engine-replacement.pdf) in this repo

 # Running the Examples